-This house was built in 1926 for Bob and Dorothy Marvin.
+The Banyan House was built in 1927 as a six bedroom, five bath home in the Northern Italian architectural style for Robert and Dorothy Marvin.
 Mr. Marvin was an engineer who managed the home department of The Venice Company, a subsidiary of the Brotherhood of Locomotive (BLE).
 The house was built of hollow red clay tile with a stucco finish.

 In 1960, Margaret Thomas purchased the house from Mrs. Wilson and established a shark’s tooth and fossil museum in the house.
 Ms. Thomas wrote a book on fossil collecting and took many children on fossil collecting expeditions.
 She sold the house in 1976.
-Today the house is operated as a bed and breakfast known as the Banyan House.
+Today the house is operated as an inn known as the Banyan House.

 In December 1989, this structure was listed in National Register of Historic Places as a contributing structure in the Venezia Park Historic District.

 Historical documentation provided by Venice Heritage Inc.